Polygraphs of finite derivation type: Introduction

-In the homotopical direction, the condition finite derivation type has been refined into $\FDT_2$, a property about the existence of a finite presentation with a finite homotopy basis, itself satisfying a homotopical finiteness property~\cite{PrideGlashanPasku05}.
-The condition $\FDT_2$ is also necessary for a monoid to admit a finite convergent presentation and it is sufficient, but not necessary, for having the conditions homological type left/right/bi-$\fp_4$.
-Higher-dimensional finite derivation type properties, called $\FDT_n$, are defined in~\cite{GuiraudMalbos12advances}.
-They generalise in any dimension the finite derivation type given by Squier.
-For any $n$, the property $\FDT_n$ implies the homological type $\FP_n$~\cite{GuiraudMalbos12advances}.
+In the homotopical direction, the condition finite derivation type has been refined into~$\FDT_4$, a property about the existence of a finite presentation with a finite homotopy basis, itself satisfying a homotopical finiteness property~\cite{PrideGlashanPasku05}.
+The condition~$\FDT_4$ is also necessary for a monoid to admit a finite convergent presentation and it is sufficient, but not necessary, for having the conditions homological type left/right/bi-$\FP_4$.
+Higher-dimensional finite derivation type properties, called~$\FDT_n$, are defined in~\cite{GuiraudMalbos12advances}, as a generalisation in any dimension of Squier's finite derivation type.
+A monoid with a finite convergent presentation is~$\FDT_{\infty}$ and, for any~$n$, the property~$\FDT_n$ implies the homological type~$\FP_n$~\cite{GuiraudMalbos12advances}.